 Funding for schools is calculated based upon the number of primary-aged pupils in the annual schools census each January.
 It is for schools to decide how the PE and Sport funding is spent: ‘Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this’ (DfE June 2013).

 At Greenfields we have used our PE funding in a variety of ways and split the funding into three key areas, Physical Education, Healthy Lifestyles and Competitive Sport.
-The Sports Funding reports below give full details about how we have spent the money over the past three years:
+The PE & Sports Funding document below gives full details about the impact of the way we spent the money last year and how we intend to spend the money this year:

 Our school is committed to providing outstanding PE provision, both as part of the school curriculum, and through extra-curricular opportunities.
 We want to promote pupil health and wellbeing, and to raise standards of attainment across the curriculum.
 We have a PE curriculum that offers a broad range of sports; focusing on a challenge and developing skills, fitness at an individual level, raising aspirations, sportsmanship and increasing the health and life long sporting passion for all.

-During 2016/17 a range of after school clubs are planned for KS1 and KS2 children in addition to Greenfields University courses such as ‘Sports Science’ designed to develop physical fitness and encourage children to develop a healthy lifestyle.
+During 2018/19 a range of before and after school clubs are planned for KS1 and KS2 children, in addition to Greenfields University courses such as ‘Sports Science’ and ‘Shadow Boxing’ designed to develop physical fitness and encourage children to develop a healthy lifestyle.

 Specialist sports coaches will continue to provide high-quality PE lessons for children and also provide quality training for school staff.
 This is designed to continue to improve standards in PE, increase participation in physical activity and also increase enjoyment for pupils.